moraglewis/PoPCoRN/README.md

 This can be used with Cytoscape to colour known and predicted nodes as required.

-A list of interactions with sources supporting each - this can be used with Cytoscape to add information to the edges The final output is a list of unused IDs, which are the genes from the microarray which couldn't be included in the network.
+A list of interactions with sources supporting each - this can be used with Cytoscape to add information to the edges.

+The final output is a list of unused IDs, which are the genes from the microarray which couldn't be included in the network.